8 Tips For A Healthy Heart. The heart is a major organ in the body that keeps the time, beat, and rhythm of all the functions of the body.

 With some spring cleaning, this feeling of newness can extend to your senior loved one’s home.
 Spring cleaning can be a wonderful way to boost your loved one’s health and help him or her maintain independence.
 There are a variety of age-related health conditions that can make it more challenging for seniors to live independently.
 However, many of the challenges they face can be easier to manage if their families opt for professional home care.
 In Philadelphia, families can rely on expertly trained caregivers to keep their loved ones safe and comfortable while aging in place.
 1. As people age, they become more susceptible to tripping, falling, and injuries.
 2.

 5 Holistic Ways to Lower Blood Pressure.
 High blood pressure can lead to some major health problems, such as heart attack, stroke, and kidney failure.

-With spring here, allergy season is gearing up.
 How Caregiving Effects Family Dynamics at Home.
-Caregiving can be an extremely rewarding experience, especially for an adult child.
-Yet, caregiving does come with its fair share of challenges.
 5 Spring Foods Seniors Don't Want to Miss.
 Home Care Assistance Philadelphia.
 Does Alzheimer's Cause Sleep Issues in Seniors?
 Tips & Strategies for Seniors Interested in Managing Weight.
 Information about Bone Health & Elderly Adults.
 How to Plan for a Loved One's Parkinson's Care.
 New Devices & Gadgets Promote Stroke Recovery for Seniors.
 Therapy Options for Senior Stroke Survivors.